Cody Kessler: 2017

 Kessler was inactive for the first six games of the 2017 season as the third-string quarterback behind Kevin Hogan and rookie DeShone Kizer.
 After Hogan suffered sore ribs during Week 6 against the Houston Texans, Kessler was elevated to second-string.
 During Week 7 against the Tennessee Titans, Kessler entered the game in the third quarter after Kizer was benched.
 Kessler then completed 10 of 19 passes for 121 yards and an interception as the Browns lost in overtime by a score of 12–9.

 Jacksonville Jaguars

 On March 28, 2018, Kessler was traded to the Jacksonville Jaguars for a conditional 2019 seventh-round draft pick.

 On October 21, 2018, Kessler made his debut against the Houston Texans after the team benched Blake Bortles.
 Kessler finished with 156 passing yards, one touchdown, and one interception in the 20–7 loss.
-On November 26, 2018, Kessler was named the starter for the Week 13 game against the Indianapolis Colts as the Jaguars benched incumbent starter Blake Bortles.
+On November 26, 2018, Kessler was named the starter for the Week 13 game against the Indianapolis Colts as the Jaguars benched incumbent starter Bortles.
 After a rough start to their week 16 matchup against the Miami Dolphins, Kessler was benched in favor of Bortles for the rest of that game and for the Jaguars' final game in week 17.

 On May 9, 2019, Kessler was released by the Jaguars.